ndom91/briefkasten/README.md

 ### 🌍 Browser Extension

 There is a companion browser extension in the works which you can use to add websites to your vault while browsing the web.
-It can be found at [`ndom91/briefkasten-extension`](https://github.com/ndom91/briefkasten-extension).
-It is currently not published on any of the Browser Extension Stores, but can be built locally and loaded as a development extension in any Chromium based browser.
+It can be found at [`ndom91/briefkasten-extension`](https://github.com/ndom91/briefkasten-extension) and in the [Chrome Extension Store](https://chrome.google.com/webstore/detail/briefkasten-bookmarks/aighkhofochfjejmhjfkgjfpkpgmjlnd).
 More details in that repository.

 ### 🧑‍🏭 Screenshot Job